goodyduru/goodyduru.github.io/_drafts/2023-10-05-ipc-unix-signals.md

 One more thing.
 You can replace those prefixed numbers with prefixed strings.
 These strings are unique and are understood by the kill command.
 Each string value is mapped to a number, so running `kill -special_string pid` is the same as running `kill -special_number pid`.
 For example, `kill -fpe pid` is the equivalent of `kill -8 pid`.
 They will both result in a _floating point exception_, resulting in the termination of the process.

 By now, I bet you're curious about what those prefixed numbers or strings represent.
 Don't worry, I've got you :-).
 They are called **signals**.
+Let's dive into them.

 ### Signals
-Signals are simply standardized messages that are sent to a process by the Operating System.
+Signals are standardized messages sent to a process by the Operating System.
 These messages are very limited in number and are defined in every modern POSIX-compliant system.
 Some OS might have more and some less, but some universal ones that are on all UNIX-based OS.
 Here's a list of them and their meaning on [Wikipedia](https://en.wikipedia.org/wiki/Signal_(IPC)#POSIX_signals).

-These messages have a very high priority and thus, the process must be interrupted from its normal flow to handle it.
-The reason why they have high priority is because lots of process errors are delivered to a process using signals.
-For example, you can see from the `kill` output above that some of the reasons look like error messages, even though the process didn't have an error.
+These messages have a high priority, and thus, the process must be interrupted from its normal flow to handle it.
+The main reason why they have high priority is because lots of process errors are delivered to a process using signals.
+For example, you can see from the `kill` output above that some reasons look like error messages, even though the process didn't have an error.

-Now, I know of 2 ways by which a signal can be sent to a process.
+Now, I know 2 ways a signal can be sent to a process.
 They are [`raise`](https://man7.org/linux/man-pages/man3/raise.3.html) function and `kill` command/syscall.
 There might be other ways, but I'm ignorant about them.
 The `raise` function is just a process sending a signal to itself.
-We've looked at the `kill` command, I'll talk about its equivalent function soon.
+We've looked at the `kill` command, and I'll talk about its equivalent syscall function soon.
 The OS kernel may also send a signal by manipulating the process [struct directly](https://github.com/torvalds/linux/blob/7de25c855b63453826ef678420831f98331d85fd/kernel/signal.c#L1722).

 Every signal must have a handler function in a process.
 This function is executed whenever the process receives the signal.
 The function can be defined in kernel or user-level code.
-When the OS starts a new process, it assigns default handlers for every signal in that process.
-Some signals' default handlers just terminate the process.
+When the OS starts a new application process, it assigns default handlers for every of its signal objects.
+Some signals' default handlers terminate the process.
 Some other default handlers don't execute anything, i.e. the signal is ignored.
 A signal's default handler can be referenced with the constant `SIG_DFL`.
-You can see a list of default actions for signals [here](https://elixir.bootlin.com/linux/latest/source/include/linux/signal.h#L352).
+You can see a list of default signals' actions [here](https://elixir.bootlin.com/linux/latest/source/include/linux/signal.h#L352).

 A signal default handler can be changed to a different handler.
 This handler can be a defined function or `SIG_IGN`. `SIG_IGN` tells the process to ignore the signal.
 We set a signal handler by using either the [`signal()`](https://man7.org/linux/man-pages/man2/signal.2.html) or [`sigaction`](https://man7.org/linux/man-pages/man2/sigaction.2.html) functions.
-It's also possible that we might want to handle the signal once and then reset the default handler.
+We might want to handle a signal once and reset the default handler immediately after.
 We can do this by setting the signal's handler function to `SIG_DFL` inside our defined handler.

-Enough talk, let's demonstrate a very simple example.
+Enough talk; let's demonstrate a simple example.
 Here's a simple Python script that executes an infinite loop:

 ```python
     import signal